-- The EC's proposal (issued on the 28 November 2016) has been submitted to the European Parliament (EP) and the European Council. - They have issued amendments: - Both add administrative penalties / sanctions and other administrative measures against CCPs, clearing members or parent undertakings - Both require a real distinction in the two plans between a default event and a non-default event - The EP deeply details the recovery plan (objectives, content, ...) and suggests recompensing under certain conditions clearing members / clients at the recovery stage in case of a non-default event - · Some delay may appear since there are divergences of opinion at the European level about the powers ESMA may benefit of - · Moreover a link might be made between the R&R topic and the review of EMIR with regards to the supervision of CCPs - The EP has adopted its version on the 27th of March 2019 - □ At the international level: both FSB and CPMI/IOSCO pursue their work on recovery and resolution
+- The EC's proposal (issued on the 28 November 2016) has been submitted to the European Parliament (EP) and the European Council. - They have issued amendments: - Both add administrative penalties / sanctions and other administrative measures against CCPs, clearing members or parent undertakings - Both require a real distinction in the two plans between a default event and a non-default event - The EP deeply details the recovery plan (objectives, content, ...) and suggests recompensing under certain conditions clearing members / clients at the recovery stage in case of a non-default event - On the 19th of December 2019 the Council has published a three-column tables that will be used in the forthcoming trilogue negotiations between the institutions - On the 1st of January 2020, EMIR 2.2 has entered into force.
+Dedicated to the CCP's supervision, this EMIR review modifies the composition of the CCP colleges, institutes colleges for non EU CCPs and creates an internal and permanent ESMA's committee, the CCP Supervisory Committee. - □ At the international level: both FSB and CPMI/IOSCO pursue their work on recovery and resolution